alenakilikli/MoneyTransfer_Microservice/readme.md

 - returns a record with the given id
 - if the matching record exists, the response code is 200 and the response body is the matching object
-- if there is no record in the collection with the given id, the response code is 404
+- if there is no record in the collection with the given id, the response code is 404Same text from Viacheslav